 Our strategy is to research, develop, implement and continuously improve the accuracy and relevance of the EuroStar index as a guide for beef breeding decisions.
-Throughout 2020, the Beef Data Programme and Beef Genomics Scheme played a key role in building the data set on which genetic evaluations are based.
+Throughout 2021, the Beef Data Programme and Beef Genomics Scheme, combined with the Beef Environment Efficiency Programme (BEEP) played a key role in building the data set on which genetic evaluations are based.
 This is critical, as an on-going supply of quality data is critical to building confidence around the genetic evaluations for the beef traits.
-In conjunction with Meat Technology Ireland, genetic evaluations for Meat Eating Quality were launched in 2020
+In conjunction with Meat Technology Ireland, genetic evaluations for Meat Eating Quality are published on an on-going basis.